AdamIsrael/md2ms/README.md

 Most of this is self-explanatory, but the `include` block is special.
 It lists the Markdown files that make up your manuscript.
 This allows you to keep research, notes, reader feedback, etc. in the same folder as your manuscript.

-## TODO:

-- Footnotes: Strip them out or format them properly?
-- Comments: Strip them out.
-- Content Warnings: Figure out how to best add a CW block to the manuscript.

 ## Obsidian Integration Details

 Consider the following structure: